peisong-zhang/Human-AI-comparison/data/README.md

 # Data Directory

-Place experiment case images inside the mode-specific folders:
+Place experiment case images in the subset + mode folders:

-- `data/cases/standard` &rarr; Mode `A`
+- `data/cases/subset_a/human/` → Stage using Subset A without AI overlay
-- `data/cases/ai_human` &rarr; Mode `B`
+- `data/cases/subset_a/ai_assisted/` → Subset A with AI overlay embedded in the image

-Each image filename becomes the `image_id` used in the session (without the extension).
+- `data/cases/subset_b/human/`
-Example: `patient_001.jpg` &rarr; `image_id` = `patient_001`.
+- `data/cases/subset_b/ai_assisted/`

-> Tip: keep filenames URL-safe (letters, numbers, `_`, `-`) to simplify routing.
+Each physical case should have matching filenames across the two modes if you want the same patient to appear in both stages (e.g. `case_001.jpg` in each folder).
+Filenames (without extension) become the `image_id` recorded in the database.

-You can add additional folders or update `config/experiment.json` to point at different directories as long as the backend container can access them.
-When running via Docker the `data/` directory is mounted automatically so new images are detected without rebuilding the container.
+Feel free to reorganize or add new subsets/modes—just update `config/experiment.json` with the correct paths.
+When the backend starts (or when `/api/session/start` is called), it scans these directories so new images are picked up automatically.